Jsgordon420365/heychat/README.md

 # HeyChat

-A simple voice-based ChatGPT interface that allows you to have conversations with ChatGPT using your voice.
-The project consists of two bash scripts that provide different interaction modes for voice-based AI communication.
+A comprehensive voice-based ChatGPT interface that allows you to have conversations with ChatGPT using your voice.
+The project includes bash scripts for voice interaction, database integration for conversation persistence, and modern GUI applications for easy access to all functions.

 ## Features